SagerNet/SagerNet/README.md

 ## XRAY

-SagerNet is a V2Ray client, not an XRay client.
+SagerNet is a V2Ray client, not an Xray client.
 For that, please use the official X-flutter client.

 ## OPEN SOURCE LICENSES